 *THE TOP TEN BESTSELLER*

-'A gripping thriller that packs an emotional punch' IRISH INDEPENDENT
+'Packs an emotional punch' IRISH INDEPENDENT

-'Eerie and unsettling' CATHERINE RYAN HOWARD
+'Eerie and unsettling' CATHERINE RYAN HOWARD, author of 56 DAYS

 What if your child's imaginary friend was real?

 All children have imaginary friends.
 It's perfectly normal.

 But when Georgina's young son Cody tells her about his 'New Granny', a mysterious friend from the park, the words send shivers down her spine.
 Georgina's beloved mother died only months ago.